SeLite/SeLite.github.io/SettingsFields.md

 They are stored in Firefox preferences (on top of values manifests).
 Therefore
   * there are no custom composite field types
-  * decimal numbers are stored as strings (but the API works with them as numbers - so they may get rounded, depending on the CPU float precision)
+  * decimal numbers are stored as s trings (but the API works with them as numbers - so they may get rounded, depending on the CPU float precision)
   * Int and Decimal fields don't accept NaN (not-a-number) neither infinite values

 # Special values #